 The vanilloid (TRPV1) receptors work the opposite way compared to serotonin receptors regarding pain.
 When they're active, you have a heightened sense of pain.
 CBD has been shown to bind to vanilloid receptors.
 Researchers have hypothesized that through this binding, “CBD, like capsaicin, leads to desensitization of TRPV1 receptors, with subsequent ‘paradoxical analgesic effects“.

 The Types of Pain CBD May Relieve

-As mentioned CBD may not only relieve physical pain, but mental pain like anxiety and depression.
-While scientists have not proven as to which specific illnesses and diseases CBD oil may be effective for, it has been scientifically shown to lower inflammation which brings potential for relief of pain caused by many different conditions.
+CBD may not only relieve physical pain but mental pain like anxiety and depression.
+While scientists have not proven as to which specific illnesses and diseases CBD oil may be effective for, it has been scientifically shown to lower inflammation which brings the potential for relief of pain caused by many different conditions.

-There has been much research in regard to CBD and improving gut health as well as relieving the pain associated with it, including conditions like Crohn’s, leaky gut, IBS, celiac disease, gluten sensitivity and more.
+There has been some research in regard to cannabinoids and improving gut health as well as relieving the pain associated with it, including conditions like Crohn’s, leaky gut, IBS, celiac disease, gluten sensitivity and more.

 Arthritis, which literally means inflammation of the joints, is another condition that CBD oil may be very effective for.

 Research published in 2016 in the European Journal of Pain found a dramatic reduction in inflammation and signs of pain, without adverse side effects in rats with arthritis after the animals were given a topical gel that contained CBD for four days.